It’s satisfying when you can book a hotel room with points. There are literally thousands of hotels around the world where you can use points from

 Capital One Venture Rewards

 What’s in your wallet?
 We’ve all heard this credit card’s commercial at some point.
 And the Capital One Venture Rewards card is popular because of its lucrative sign-up bonus and the ability to earn points on every purchase.

 Consumers like redeeming these points for travel expenses like hotel reservations because it is a straightforward process via Capital One’s online portal.
 Simply pay for your hotel with the Capital One Venture Rewards credit card, then redeem your points to pay for the purchase.

 Citibank’s flexible points program is called ThankYou Points.
 These points can be used to purchase flights and hotel reservations at a value of 1.25 cents per point.
 For example, 50,000 points are worth $625 in travel.
 You can also transfer these points to one of 15 airline transfer partners if you decide not to book a hotel reservation.

-The premium ThankYou point card is the Citi Prestige, which currently doesn’t offer a sign-up bonus but provides an annual $250 airline credit, a 4th night free on hotel reservations, and earns 3x on air & hotels and 2x on dining and entertainment.
+The premium ThankYou point card is the Citi Prestige® Card, which offers 50,000 bonus pointst, a 4th night free on hotel reservations, and earns 3x on air & hotels and 2x on dining and entertainment.

 Barclays Arrival Plus

 The Barclays Arrival Plus card offers 2 points on every dollar spent that can be used towards travel purchases you’ve made on the card.
 What I really like about this credit card is the 5% rebate every time you redeem points and that you can make a purchase today and have 90 days to earn additional points to offset that purchase.

 The 60,000-point sign-up offer is worth $630 in travel when you factor in the 5% rebate.